LawleyFall2017/230-fall2017/weekly_materials/week9/js1-console.md

-# Introduction to JavaScript: Working with the Console
+# Introduction to JavaScript 1: Working with the Console
 We're going to start by running some JavaScript in a web page without ever actually displaying anything on the page.
 Instead, we'll look at the output of the code in the the JavaScript console window that the Chrome inspector tools provides.

 ## Hello, World!